Dody Eugene Rather

 - Born August 13, 1964 in Houston, TX USA

 Originally drafted by the New York Yankees in the fourth round of the 1984 MLB January Draft, Rather opted not to sign.
-However, he did sign after being taken by the Yankees in the first round of the secondary phase of the 1984 June Draft.
+However, he did sign after being taken by the Yankees in the first round of the secondary phase of the 1984 June Draft, with the signing scout being Stan Saleski.
 He had gone 24-2 with 241 K in 210 IP in junior college and had gone to the finals of the Junior College World Series.